awsdocs/elb-gateway-load-balancers-user-guide/doc_source/create-load-balancer.md

 ## Step 2: Configure the load balancer and listener<a name="configure-load-balancer"></a>

 Use the following procedure to create your Gateway Load Balancer\.
-Provide basic configuration information for your load balancer, such as a name and IP address type \(currently only IPv4 is supported\)\.
+Provide basic configuration information for your load balancer, such as a name and IP address type\.
 Then provide information about your network, and the IP listener that routes traffic to your target groups\.
 Only target groups with GENEVE are available for use with the Gateway Load Balancer\.

 **To create a Gateway Load Balancer**